 Not necessarily, says dermatologist Patricia Farris, MD, a clinical associate professor at Tulane University School of Medicine.
 "Eye creams are formulated specifically for the delicate skin around the eye, so they tend to be thicker.
 They contain more oil than a regular facial lotion, and they have a lot of active ingredients aimed at the problems we see around the eyes," Farris explains.

 The skin around the eyes is more fragile, more prone to dryness, and quicker to show age and fatigue.
 Squinting and constant movement of the eyes also hasten the appearance of lines and wrinkles, and fluids collect under the eyes and cause puffiness and dark circles.
 Eye creams can address some of these issues.

 Fine lines and wrinkles come from both sun damage and your skin making less collagen as you age.
 Collagen helps maintain skin's elasticity.
 Vitamin C, peptides, and retinol have boosted collagen production, studies of skin creams show.
 Ceramide and hyaluronic acid also help; these are moisturizers that help prevent water loss in the skin and improve elasticity.

 "Retinol is one of my personal favorites," Farris says.
 But it can be harsh on some skin.
-RoC Retinol Correxion Sensitive Eye Cream ($22.99) contains a gentle dose of retinol along with hyaluronic acid.
+Some formulations contain a gentle dose of retinol along with hyaluronic acid.